rosafilgueira/dispel4py_workflows/README.md

 procedure as before is applied to each tweet, to know which are the three happiest states.

-**Important!** All the codes for tesing the *sentiment* workflow can be found [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/twitter_sentiment) repository, which includes the instructions for running it.
+**Important!** All the codes for tesing the *sentiment* workflow can be found [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/twitter_sentiment), which includes the instructions for running it.